ishakkutlu/Enterprise-Document-Automation-System/README.md

 ---

-## 📁 Repository Structure
-...

----

 ## 🧩 Real-World Impact

 The original version of the system has been deployed in national-scale daily operations at a public institution — tailored for non-technical users.

+Key outcomes include:

-The system automated 50+ document formats — including statements, cover letters, and dispatch lists — with full workflow integration across internal units and external institutions.
-Thanks to its dynamic template engine, users can create and reuse unlimited custom templates — enabling scalable expansion without developer support.
+- **50+ automated document formats** — including statements, cover letters, and dispatch lists — all fully integrated into end-to-end workflows.

-It eliminates over 2,500 manual work hours each month by automating approximately 20,000 document generations.
-With a 95% efficiency gain, the system standardized complex workflows across 20+ units and established an ERP-level foundation for secure, traceable, and high-volume document processing.
+- **Dynamic template engine** — supports unlimited user-defined templates with full reusability and no developer dependency.
+- **20,000 documents automated per month** — saving over 2,500 manual hours through scalable automation.
+- **95% operational efficiency gain** — driven by structured automation, validation layers, and intelligent user guidance.
+- **Standardization across 20+ units** — ensuring consistent workflows and output quality.
+- **ERP-level process control** — delivering secure, traceable, and high-volume document processing.

 <details>
 <summary>📊 How the Monthly 2,500+ Hour Gain and 95% Efficiency Were Calculated </summary>